XenitAB/xenitab.github.io/docs/xks/operator-guide/operator-guide.md

 Example: aks-xks-dev-clusteradmin

+#### Verify access

+There is a command option in kubernetes called --as, which enables you to see if a specific user got access to a specific resource.

+> Note this will not work if you are connecting to the cluster using AZAD-proxy due to it uses the --as option to run the commands for you.

+Since we are using OIDC we also need to provide the group id, you can find the group id in AAD.
+You can find the UUID of the group in AAD.

+`kubectl get pods --as-group=12345678-1234-1234-1234-00000000000 --as="fake`

+If you already have a rolebinding where a existing UUID exist you can run the following command:

+`kubectl get pods --as-group=$(kubectl get rolebinding <rolebiding-name> -o jsonpath='{.subjects[0].name}') --as="fake`

 ### Authorized IP

 To minimize the exposure of the XKS clusters we define a list of authorized ip:s that is approved to connect the kubernetes cluster API.